Award Descriptions & All-Star Rules

 Rule #3 – A Journeyman with 3 or more technical fouls or more than 1 ejection, or any suspension, loses his or her eligibility for an All-Star appearance.

 Rule #4 – There are 10 available starting spots in an All-Star Game.
-(5 for East and 5 for West) The players with the most PSP in their division, meeting the minimum games attended rule, (rule #1) will take these starting spots.
+(5 for East and 5 for West) The players with the most PSP in their division will be named STARTERS..

-Rule #6 – 4 Alternates can be listed.
-This is a continuance of votes and listed accordingly.
-These players will only participate as a reserve player.
-If a current reserve forfeits his spot due to previous commitment, illness or injury, or advancement to starter.
+Rule #6 – Alternates are chosen using the same criteria as Rule #5.
+Alternates will only participate as a reserve player if a current reserve forfeits his spot due to previous commitment, illness or injury, or advancement to starter.
 Each alternate will be called as soon as this spot becomes available, in the order posted on the All-Star Alternate Roster.

-Rule #8 – In the event of a tie in PSP in a 10th spot, the starting position or reserve position goes to the athlete with more games attended.
-This awards commitment to Journeyman.
+Rule #8 – In the event of a tie in PSP in a 10th spot, we reward the player with more games played in the session.
+This awards commitment.
 If they have the same, resort to total career games played.
 The player bumped out of the starter or reserve spot (due to this rule) gets 1st spot in the reserve or alternate role.

-Rule #9 – If a starter cannot attend a YAMO Game their starting spot will be given to the non-starting athlete with the most votes.
+Rule #9 – If a starter can not attend an All-Star game their starting spot will be given to the reserve athlete with the most votes.
 PSP would no longer be a factor in the award of that roster spot.
-This means the 11th athlete in PSP would not necessarily get the spot unless he was the player with the most votes.

-• Substitutions outside of the parameters above can only be made due to injury, fatigue or at the request of a YAMO All-Star.
-When leaving the court they may choose their own replacement.
+Other substitutions can only be made due to injury, fatigue or at the request of the STARTER!.